hudson155/kairo/kairo-optional/README.md

 - `null` properties in JSON PATCH requests should be interpreted as "remove this property".

-In order to implement this, we must have some way to differentiate between missing and null properties, which traditional serialization libraries like `kotlinx.serialization` and Jackson don't provide this out of the box.
+In order to implement this, we must have some way to differentiate between missing and null properties.
+Traditional serialization libraries like `kotlinx.serialization` and Jackson don't provide this out of the box.
 Kairo provides `Optional<T>`.

 ```kotlin